Pediatric Pneumonia Workup

 Direct Antigen Detection

 Although antiviral therapies are not often used, performing a nasal wash or nasopharyngeal swab for RSV and influenza enzyme-linked immunoassay (ELISA) and viral culture can help to establish a rapid diagnosis, which may be helpful in excluding other causes.
 Viral cultures can be obtained in 1-2 days using newer cell culture techniques and may permit discontinuation of unnecessary antibiotics.
 In addition, correct diagnosis allows for appropriate placement of patients in the hospital.
-For example, if necessary, 2 infants with RSV infection may share a room, whereas such patients would normally need isolation and may unnecessarily tie up a bed.

-Chest Radiography
+Chest radiography

 Bronchoscopy

-The technique of direct rigid bronchoscopy may be used in larger infants; fiberoptic technique is occasionally possible in smaller infants or infants in whom the site is not easily reached using the rigid technique.
-Both this technique and protected brush tracheal aspirate sampling may not be well tolerated in infants with significant lung disease and poor gas exchange who are very dependent on continuous positive pressure ventilation.
+The technique of direct rigid bronchoscopy may be used in larger infants; fiberoptic technique is occasionally possible in smaller infants or infants in whom the site is not easily reached using the rigid optic technique.
+Both this technique and protected brush tracheal aspirate sampling may not be well tolerated in infants with significant lung disease or poor gas exchange and who are very dependent on continuous positive pressure ventilation.

 The absence of significant inflammatory cells in an endotracheal aspirate or other respiratory specimen suggests that organisms recovered from that site are unlikely to be truly invasive (unless the infant is markedly leukopenic).
 Thus, the organism represents colonization of the respiratory tract and not infection.